Neo (British band)

-Neo was an early new wave band which was part of the English musical scene originated by punk in the 1970s.
+Neo was an English-American new wave band which was part of the English musical scene originated by punk in the 1970s.
 The group was formed by the American-born singer Ian North, who was the frontman and the only continuous member from the band formation in 1977 to the end in 1979.

 History

 Early days: Radio

 In 1976, Ian North (lead vocals, guitar) travelled with his band Milk 'N' Cookies to London to record an album for Island Records.
 The record was recorded, but the release delayed, resulting in the group disbanding.

 North stayed in London, meeting Brian Eno and Martin Gordon (bass), who a few years previously had founded, with ex-John's Children's Andy Ellison, the glam band Jet.
 North created a new band called Radio and invited Paul Simon (drums), who formed part of Limmie Funk Limited (with Limmie Snell) to join them and completed the line-up.
 The band was post-punk, but after only one gig, supporting Ultravox! in November 1976, Gordon dropped out.
 The band recruited George Dyner to replace Gordon.
 However, in April 1977, North took his place on bass and continuing singing, and Paul's brother Robert was introduced on guitar.

 According to Paul Simon, Radio (now credited as Ian North's Radio) recorded some songs in the studio, which he remastered in 2007.
 In mid 1977, Paul Simon accompanied Martin Gordon, forming part of Radio Stars and recording with them "Good Personality", a 7-inch single, and other tracks, some of which were eventually released on Radio Stars' compilation Somewhere There's A Place For Us.
 He was asked to stay with them, but preferred continuing with North in Neo.